MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 > - **Cluster architecture:** Review the [cluster health policies](/azure/service-fabric/service-fabric-health-introduction#health-policies) in the Service Fabric health model.
 > - **Workload architecture:** Prepare an [application monitoring solution](/azure/service-fabric/service-fabric-best-practices-monitoring#application-monitoring).
 > - **Workload architecture:** Review the [application and service type health policies](/azure/service-fabric/service-fabric-health-introduction#health-policies) in the Service Fabric health model.
-> - **Cluster architecture and workload architecture:** Prepare an [infrastructure monitoring solution](/azure/service-fabric/service-fabric-best-practices-monitoring#infrastructure-monitoring).
+> - **Cluster and workload architectures:** Prepare an [infrastructure monitoring solution](/azure/service-fabric/service-fabric-best-practices-monitoring#infrastructure-monitoring).
-> - **Cluster architecture and workload architecture:** Design your cluster with build and release pipelines for continuous integration and deployment.
+> - **Cluster and workload architectures:** Design your cluster with build and release pipelines for continuous integration and deployment.

 ### Recommendations